buildpacks/rfcs/text/0002-buildpack-toml-in-app.md

 ## Buildpack Dependencies

-Given an buildpack with a `buildpack.toml`, the lifecycle will read the `project.buildpacks` and construct an `group.toml` entry with those buildpacks included with the primary buildpack.
-The `project.buildpacks` of the dependent buildpacks will also be resolved into the `group.toml`.
+Given an buildpack with a `buildpack.toml`, the lifecycle will read the `project.buildpacks` and construct an ephemeral `order.toml` entry with those buildpacks included with the primary buildpack.
+The `project.buildpacks` of the dependent buildpacks will also be resolved into the `order.toml`.

 This same scheme can be used to self-reference (effectively overriding the default buildpack groups).
 For example: